mechatronics-RWTH/lexci-2/README.md

 3. Run `python3 -m pip install pip==22.0.4` and then
    `pip install setuptools==58.1.0 wheel==0.38.4` as newer versions of these packages may not be able to install LExCI's dependencies.
 4. Download or clone this repository and `cd` to its location.
+Check out a version tag and do not use the `main` branch!
 5. Run `pip install .`.

 To uninstall LExCI, open a terminal, activate its virtual environment, and type